cdillond/gdf/readme.md

 Every item is drawn, according to its type, at the origin of its coordinate space.
-The coordinate space is then transformed by one or more affine matrices, always including the current rransformation matrix, and rendered onto the page's "user space."
+The coordinate space is then transformed by one or more affine matrices, always including the current transformation matrix, and rendered onto the page's "user space."
 Text space is transformed first by the current text matrix and then by the current transformation matrix.
 The PDF specification also mentions glyph space, image space, form space, and pattern space, but they are not relevant to this package in its present form.